ngoylufo/filer/README.md

 Filer only has two use cases, reading and writing to files.
 If want to order pizza whilst on the toilet, you've come to the wrong place.

-### Require filer, preferably, at the top of your file.
+### Require filer, preferably, at the top of your file

 ```js
 const filer = require('@ngoylufo/filer');